-The Opera of the CNT in Zagreb is preparing the premiere of Richard Wagner’s The Flying Dutchman directed by Olivier Py with music direction of Nikša Bareza that is scheduled for January 26, 2018.
+The new opera premiere of the Opera of the CNT in Zagreb Richard Wagner’s The Flying Dutchman directed by Olivier Py with music direction of Nikša Bareza was held on January 26, 2018.
 The performance is the original production of Theater an der Wien.

 The set and costume designer is Pierre-Andre Weitz, the light designer is Bertrand Killy and the choir master is Luka Vukšić.